jchou8/seattle-library-data-explorer/README.md

 # Data Explorer

-This repository contains code for a React app allowing the user to interactively explore a data set, created for the [Client-Side Web Development](https://canvas.uw.edu/courses/1118282) course at the UW iSchool.
+This React app allows the user to interactively explore data on checkouts from Seattle public libraries between April 2005 and now.
+This project was bootstrapped with Create React App.

-The site can be viewed at <https://info343b-a17.github.io/data-browser-yourusername/>
+The site can be viewed at <https://info343b-a17.github.io/data-browser-jchou8/>